top of page

 Lenses

 I have a few Sony lenses (40G, 55ZA, 85, 90G, 200-600G), but the Sony 135GM is easily my favourite.
-Optically it's practically perfection - sharp wide open, right into the corners and very minimal flaring or aberrations.
-It is relatively light for what it is, but especially impressive for its weight distribution, which makes it feel lighter than it is.
+Optically it's perfection - sharp wide open, right into the corners and very minimal flaring or aberrations.
+It is relatively light for what it is, but especially impressive for its weight distribution, which makes it feel lighter.
 The dual XD linear motors allow it to track subjects up to the A1's max burst speed (30fps).
 The 69cm minimum focus distance makes it a half decent macro lens too.
 All this combined with the A1's resolution make for some formidable performance (see below).
 In less extreme examples the results from this lens can be cropped very use-ably to a 200mm f2.7 (23mp) or even a 300mm f/4 (10mp) equivalent.
 Since it performs well at its widest aperture you can almost always shoot at low ISO and reliably crop like crazy without concern.
-Although it's an expensive lens, you can also see it as a smaller, lighter and cheaper alternative to the 70-200 f/2.8 II.
-Even when cropped to 200mm it let's in more light and provides better subject isolation.
-If you're feeling brave and your subject is static you can use stitching (see more info at the end) to emulating a 70mm f/0.93 at 200mp.
+Although it's not a cheap lens I think it's actually reasonably priced for what it is.
+Even when cropped to 200mm it let's in more light and provides better subject isolation than the Sony 70-200GM II.
+If you're feeling brave and your subject is static you can use the Bokeh Pano technique to emulate a 70mm f/0.93 at 200mp.

 Sony 135GM @ 1/160th, f/2.2 iso 320 | Focused at around 90cm